Homeopathic Treatment of Psoriatic Arthritis

 Conventional Treatment For Psoriatic Arthritis

 Currently, there is no known cure for this degenerative condition.
-Conventionally, treatments for psoriatic arthritis range from most commonly used oral medications, such as NSAIDs, DMARDs, sulfasalazine (Azulfidine), etc. that help to reduce the inflammation and swelling, to biologic drugs (such as TNF inhibitors) that are injected or infused and target specific parts of the immune system to manage the pain, achieving symptomatic relief and slow down the joint damage.
+Conventionally, treatments for psoriatic arthritis range from most commonly used oral medications, such as NSAIDs, DMARDs, sulfasalazine (Azulfidine), etc. that help to reduce the inflammation and swelling, to biological drugs (such as TNF inhibitors) that are injected or infused and target specific parts of the immune system to manage the pain, achieving symptomatic relief and slow down the joint damage.

 In specific cases with end-stage joint destruction, reconstructive surgery is needed.